gumaerc-testorg/17.40-fall-2017/content/pages/readings.md

 Homer-Dixon, Thomas. "[Terror in the Weather Forecast](http://www.nytimes.com/2007/04/24/opinion/24homer-dixon.html)," _New York Times,_ April 24, 2007.

 _Climate change will cause failed states, terrorism, and vast forced migrations, triggering civil and international war.
-How cheery.
+How cheery._
-_

-Davenport, Coral. "[Climate Change Deemed Growing Security Threat by Military Researchers](https://www.nytimes.com/2014/05/14/us/politics/climate-change-deemed-growing-security-threat-by-military-researchers.html),'' _New York Times,_ May 14, 2014_._
+Davenport, Coral. "[Climate Change Deemed Growing Security Threat by Military Researchers](https://www.nytimes.com/2014/05/14/us/politics/climate-change-deemed-growing-security-threat-by-military-researchers.html),'' _New York Times,_ May 14, 2014.

-_[The Center for Naval Analyses](https://www.cna.org/centers/cna/) warns that climate change will disrupt other societies in ways that will cause conflict, war, refugees, and chaos overseas, and will do damage to U.S. military infrastructure in the U.S. U.S. national security will suffer._
+[_The Center for Naval Analyses_](https://www.cna.org/centers/cna/) _warns that climate change will disrupt other societies in ways that will cause conflict, war, refugees, and chaos overseas, and will do damage to U.S. military infrastructure in the U.S. U.S. national security will suffer._

 Romm, Joe. "[Climate Panel Stunner: Avoiding Climate Catastrophe is Super Cheap-But Only if We Act Now](https://thinkprogress.org/climate-panel-stunner-avoiding-climate-catastrophe-is-super-cheap-but-only-if-we-act-now-48da9b59e02b/)."
 ThinkProgress, April 13, 2014.